#20 ART LIST Homepage new.jpg

 @boscobelhg

-SOMETHING HAPPENING ON THE RIVER.
+SOMETHING HAPPENING ON THE RIVER: (Re)Building Boscobel.
 Through original architectural elements and never-before-seen archival materials, the exhibition offers a look at the resilience of one of America’s most beautiful places and the stories it continues to tell along the Hudson River.

 Garrison Art Center